 Special Financial Conditions

 How Awards Are Determined explains how we calculate Cost of Attendance Budgets and financial need based on the data you report on your Free Application for Federal Student Aid (FAFSA).
-We use your budget and the Expected Family Contribution (EFC) from your FAFSA to determine your financial need for need-based aid programs.
+We use your budget and the Student Aid Index (SAI) from your FAFSA to determine your financial need for need-based aid programs.
 Your budget also determines the total aid that you can receive from all aid programs each year (including student loans).

-The standard FAFSA application process accurately collects most of the data we need, but if you have any of the special situations outlined below, you must submit additional information to request adjustments to your budget and/or EFC.
+The standard FAFSA application process accurately collects most of the data we need, but if you have any of the special situations outlined below, you must submit additional information to request adjustments to your budget and/or SAI.

 For all adjustments, visit our FAFSA page to review which tax year your FAFSA used.
 Most adjustments are relative to the data from that FAFSA tax year.